K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ###### <a name="34"/>3.4.1.2. pre_packaging
 The pre_packaging file provides a script for pre-packaging software.
-(Option) Use of the pre_packaging file is not recommended, and is not discussed in this tutorial.
+(Option) Use of the pre_packaging file is not recommended and is not discussed in this tutorial.
 It is specified in the https://bosh.io/docs/create-release.html#dev-release-release document

 	◎ mysql-service-broker pre_packaging Sample
-	abort script on any command that exits with a non zero value set -e
+	abort script on any command that exits with a non-zero value set -e

 	(